-1. Assess Eligibility – Companies must have less than $5MM of revenues and no revenues prior to 2013.
+1. Assess Eligibility – Companies must have less than $5MM of revenues and no revenues prior to 2014.
 The credit is most applicable to companies with early and high expenditures in R&D before starting to generate revenue.
-Common examples include companies in deep technology, biotech & life sciences, and manufacturing.
+Common examples include companies in technology, biotech & life sciences, and manufacturing.
 Further, companies with at least $300K in annual payroll are most-likely to realize a material benefit.

 3. Seek Assistance – While QSB Credits often produce significant savings, they are not a “free lunch.”
 Not only do companies without experience in this area run the risk of leaving savings on the table, but they could also incur interest and/or penalties related to payroll tax mistakes.
 Reach out to an advisor for assistance in assessing if QSB Credits make sense for your business.